-- · Being over friendly with children - · Having favourites - Taking photographs of a child on a personal mobile phone - Engaging with a child on a one-to-one basis in a secluded area - · Humiliating the individual [Keeping Children Safe in Education 2022]
+- · Being over friendly with children

+- · Having favourites

+- Taking photographs of a child on a personal mobile phone

+- · Engaging with a child on a one-to-one basis in a secluded area

+- Humiliating the individual

-The Head of School/Senior Head of School/Chair of Trustees will then follow the procedures set out in appendix 3, if appropriate.
+The Head of School/Senior Head of School/Chair of Trustees will then follow the procedures set out in the Allegations of abuse policy.

-Where appropriate, the school will inform the LADO and if necessary Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).
+Where appropriate, the school will inform the LADO and if necessary Ofsted of the allegation and actions taken, within the necessary timescale.